zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

          section whose owner name matches the owner name of the query and add that or those to *Address Records From Child* with name and IP.
-      7. Or, if the RCODE is NXDOMAIN, there is nothing to do.
+      7. Else, there is nothing to do (i.e. RCODE is NXDOMAIN).

    3. If all servers outputted *[NO_RESPONSE]* or *[CHILD_NS_FAILED]*,
       then output *[CHILD_ZONE_LAME]* and completely stop processing